FIXTradingCommunity/fix-orchestra/README.md

 ## Standards Versions

+### Version 1.1 Release Candidate

+The first Release Candidate for Orchestra version 1.1 was released for public review  in November 2023.
+A second Release Candidate is currently work in progress in the Orchestra Subcommittee of the FIX Trading Community.

 ### Version 1.0 Technical Standard

 Orchestra version 1.0 Draft Standard was promoted to Technical Standard with minor enhancements and corrections on February 17, 2021.
-Version 1.6.10 of this project conforms to Orchestra version 1.0 Techncial Standard.
+Version 1.6.10 of this project conforms to Orchestra version 1.0 Technical Standard.

 ## Normative Modules
 The following modules are **normative**.